NSO-developer/nso-gitbook/operation-and-usage/webui/tools.md

 ### Compress and Purge Alarms

-The Web UI provides options to compress and purge alarms.
+The Web UI provides additional options to compress and purge alarms.

 * The **Compress alarms** action streamlines the alarm entries by deleting their historical state changes that occured before the last one (i.e., the only the latest state change is kept), while keeping the alarm entries intact.
 * The **Purge alarms** action completely removes the alarm entries according to the specified criteria.